acdlite/flummox/docs/why-flux-component-is-better-than-flux-mixin.md

 This works.
 But it's kind of tedious, right?
 Imagine creating a wrapper like this for every single component that requires data from a store.

-Wouldn't it be great if there were a shortcut for this pattern — a convenient way to update specific parts of your app, without triggering unnecessary re-renders?
+Wouldn't it be great if there were a shortcut for this pattern — a convenient way to update specific parts of your app, without triggering unnecessary renders?

 Yep!
 It's called FluxComponent.